-No Rule Туре Category 10.5 If the bitwise operators ~ and << are applied to an operand of underlying type unsigned char or unsigned short, the result shall be immediately cast to the underlying type of the operand.
-Arithmetic type conversions Required 10.6 A U suffix shall be applied to all constants of unsigned type.
+No Rule Туре Category 10.5 If the bitwise operators $\sim$ and $<<$ are applied to an Arithmetic type Required operand of underlying type unsigned char or conversions unsigned short, the result shall be immediately cast to the underlying type of the operand.
+10.6 A U suffix shall be applied to all constants of unsigned type.
 Arithmetic type conversions Required